"Fran Bow": Game Review

 This game is a point-and-click psychological, adventure horror.
 Fran Bow is full of creepy images, a wide assortment of characters and a fantastic story that keeps you pulled in until the end.

 After Fran is admitted, her doctor begins to give her a strange medicine that causes vivid hallucinations of a parallel world.
 This other world in mainly inhabited by shadowy figures and strange creatures.
 Humans should not be able to know about the existence of the other realms, let alone enter them.

 After Fran escapes the asylum, she is able to pass between the worlds with help from the medicine.
 Her main goal is to find her cat and get home to her aunt, meeting a wide variety of characters along the way.

-- Itward: A tall skeleton that assists Fran, he does appear in random spots during the beginning of the game.
+- Itward: A tall skeleton that assists Fran.
+He appears in random spots during the beginning of the game.

 - Palontras: A colorful, flying creature that acts as the doctor for Ithersta.

 - Remor: The main antagonist of the game.
 He is a large, monstrous, shadow-like figure that pursues Fran.